 If the fake account is on a social network like Facebook, Instagram, or Twitter, look at their friend's list or who follows them.
 If you don't recognize anyone or share any of the same contacts, it is another indication of a fake account.

-Scammers are aware of this method of detecting a fake account and may have already sent out friend requests to your friends who may have already accepted the fake request.
+Scammers know this method of detecting a fake account and may have already sent out friend requests to your friends who may have already accepted the fake request.

 If you determined an account is fake, let any of your friends who accepted their friend request know that it's not a real account and that they should unfriend them.